hanzoai/js-sdkPB/README.md

 But in general, the idea is to use a cookie based flow:

-1. Create a new `PocketBase` instance for each server-side request
+1. Create a new `HanzoBase` instance for each server-side request
 2. "Load/Feed" your `pb.authStore` with data from the request cookie
 3. Perform your application server-side actions
 4. Before returning the response to the client, update the cookie with the latest `pb.authStore` state

-All [`BaseAuthStore`](https://github.com/pocketbase/js-sdk/blob/master/src/stores/BaseAuthStore.ts) instances have 2 helper methods that should make working with cookies a little bit easier:
+All [`BaseAuthStore`](https://github.com/hanzoai/js-sdkPB/blob/master/src/stores/BaseAuthStore.ts) instances have 2 helper methods that should make working with cookies a little bit easier:

 ```js